 A great deal of time and effort on the part of the staff is devoted to developing an individual program for each student.
 It is also essential that students and parents put sufficient time and thought into the process of selecting appropriate courses to assure a satisfactory educational program.
 Attention to course prerequisites and requirements is important.
-There are few legitimate reasons for making program changes during the school year.
-As always, students with concerns regarding their academic program should speak to their teacher and school counselor.
+Once schedules are finalized, there are very few reasons changes will be permitted.
+The Director of Student Services must approve all course changes.